Simplifying the Patch Management Problem

 WWT solves the patch management challenge with a comprehensive solution that delivers rapid response and reduced cyber risk.
 The combination of Cisco, Tenable, Tanium and VMware solutions orchestrated with certified integrations by the Syncurity IR-Flow Security Orchestration, Automation & Response (SOAR) platform enable real-time evaluation of vulnerability risk and the automated development, deployment and validation of relevant patches.

-The WWT patch management solution is comprised of multiple software components, including Cisco ISE, Tenable and/or Tanium real-time vulnerability scanning and Tanium and VMware patch development, deployment and backup/restore capabilities.
+The WWT patch management solution is comprised of multiple software components, including Cisco Identity Services Engine (ISE), Tenable and/or Tanium real-time vulnerability scanning and Tanium and VMware patch development, deployment and backup/restore capabilities.
 The process is orchestrated and automated using the IR-Flow SOAR platform.

 WWT provides range of services to ensure patch management success.
 Our experts provide vulnerability assessments to analyze your current environment and data landscape, focusing on risk to sensitive data.
 We manage the hardware and software deployment, installing the patch management components within your environment.